Irish Setter: Working Red Setter

 The modern Red Setter is smaller than its bench-bred cousin.
 While show dogs often reach 70 lb (32 kg), the Working Red Setter is generally around 45 lb.
 The coat is less silky and the feathering is generally shorter.
 The colour is lighter, with the working dog found in russet and fawn colours.
 The Red Setter often has patches of white on its face and chest as the Irish Setter of old did.
 There have been efforts to rekindle the field abilities of the true type Irish by a handful of dedicated breeders in California and elsewhere with some success.

 Health

-A 2024 UK study found a life expectancy of 12.9 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
+A 2024 UK study found a life expectancy of 12.9 years for the breed compared to an average of 12.7 for all purebreeds and 12 for crossbreeds.

 Gluten intolerance in Irish Setters is a naturally occurring genetic disorder that is the result of a single autosomal recessive locus.
 At around 6 months of age, Irish Setters with this condition will develop an increased immune cell presence and a decrease in absorption within the small intestine when fed a gluten containing diet.
 These effects lead to further damage of the small intestine as well as malnutrition and diarrhea.
 Irish Setters that are fed a gluten free diet have been shown to be exempt from any effects associated with gluten intolerance.

 The breed is predisposed to atopic dermatitis.